This article about the best universities in the UK was updated by the Great British Mag content team on 13 April 2021.

 UK universities are ranked on a number of factors, including entry standards, student satisfaction, research quality, continuation and graduate prospects.

 The best universities rank highly in all categories.
 Student opinions are an important factor; if students are not satisfied with their courses, teachers or feedback, the university will not rank as highly.

 Universities do not rank themselves.
 They are ranked by independent and impartial bodies such as newspapers and put into lists called league tables.

 Each body has a slightly different ranking system which is why league tables do not match precisely.
 For example, The Guardian gives more weight to teaching quality than research quality or academic reputation, whereas the QS World University rankings favour research and reputation over teaching quality or students’ views.
-When you are looking at these league tables think about what matters most to you in a university and consult a table which weights heavily towards those things.
+When you are looking at these league tables think about what matters most to you in a university.

 Keep in mind that these league tables rank universities on overall quality, not specific subjects.
 A university that is not in the top 10 overall may still be in the top 10 for specific subjects.